-Our top six pubs for walks
+Our top six pubs with walks right from the door

 Our favourite pubs to plan a day around.
 These brilliant boozers have walks right from the door, with welcoming bars, comfy chairs and fine ales to dream of as you climb the hills.
 We choose six of our favourite below, but you can view our whole collection here.

-The wilderness of the borders is yours to explore from this bright coaching inn.
+The wilderness of the Borders is yours to explore from this bright coaching inn.
 The sofa by the bigwood–burner waits to take the weight off weary legs and there are rooms upstairs if you really can’t go on.
 Proximity to Scotland means a healthy top shelf, for a warming dram after those chilly winter hikes.

 You’re surrounded by the most remote countryside with hardly any cars and stunning views.
 Visit Hadrian’s Wall (17 miles) or Kielder Water (30 miles) for dark skies.
 Sip a dram back here in front of the crackling fire, or in the garden on balmy evenings.